systemslab/popper-paper/paper/paper.md

     existing work.

 # The DevOps Toolkit {#sec:toolkit}

+While is difficult to find a globally accepted definition of DevOps, for our purposes we use the term to refer to a set of common practices that have the goal of expediting the delivery of a software project, allowing to iterate as fast as possible on improvements and new features, without undermining the quality of the software product.
+In our work, we make the case for achieving the same outcome for academic articles, which can be seen as taking the idea of an executable paper and implementing it with a DevOps approach.

 In this section we review and highlight salient features of the DevOps toolbox that makes it amenable to organize all the artifacts